The Pygmalion Effect

 The Pygmalion effect in psychology is based on a classic 1965 study conducted by Robert Rosenthal and Lenore Jacobson.
 In this study, Rosenthal and Jacobson identified a third of the students to teachers as “growth spurters.”
 They presented this information as a result of a new Harvard test designed to identify children with the greatest potential.
 In reality, the test was non existent and the children were identified at random.

 Rosenthal and Jacobson hoped to determine whether or not a teacher’s positive expectations had an impact on the child’s learning.
-After 8 months, they retested the children to measure growth. they found the children identified as ‘growth spurters’ had demonstrated significantly more growth than the control group in the study.
-They published their findings, titling the article “Pygmalion in the Classroom” (1968).
+After 8 months, they re-tested the children to measure growth. they found the children identified as ‘growth spurters’ had demonstrated significantly more growth than the control group in the study.
+They published their findings, titling the article “Pygmalion in the Classroom” (Rosenthal & Jacobson, 1968).

 Golem Effect

-Jere E. Brophy hypothesized that positive expectations in the classroom were not as influential to a child’s growth as negative expectations (1983).
+Jere E. Brophy hypothesized that positive expectations in the classroom were not as influential to a child’s growth as negative expectations (Brophy, 1983).
 Research on the Golem effect is not as plentiful.
 Generally, this is because of ethical concerns.
 Science can’t create scenarios that likely will harm a child.
-Research on the Golem effect is mostly studied through naturally occurring interactions in the work place (2011).
+Research on the Golem effect is mostly studied through naturally occurring interactions in the workplace (Chang, 2011).

 Brophy hypothesized that the low expectations created a disadvantageous learning environment.
 Accordingly, the deficient learning environment then impacted the child’s learning.
 Brophy listed eight concrete expressions that convey low expectation on students: